ashwebhoster/Portfolio/README.md

 * Resume.pdf

   * I also added some inline javascript codes, form for contact me, image sliders,hover effects etc.
+  * videos that related to my projects are located inside the "Read more" button on the "portfolio.html"

 ### Contact details